Liragbr/ReservasDeSalas/README.md

 1. Clone this repository.
 2. Configure the database connection in the `appsettings.json` file.
-3. Run the migrations to create the database using the `dotnet ef database update` command.
+3. Run the migrations to create the database using the following command:
 4. Run the application and use the API routes to interact with the room reservations.

 ## API Routes